What is Cost Basis in Crypto?

 The pros and cons of LCFO are similar to LIFO.
 You may benefit from discounted long-term Capital Gains Tax rates, but you'll also likely end up with a higher net capital gain than with other methods.

-Spec ID crypto tax
+Spec ID cost basis crypto accounting method

 The Specific Identification (Spec ID) cost basis method lets you use the actual cost basis for the asset you sold.
 This is much easier to track with digital assets thanks to TXN numbers than it is with other financial assets like shares.

-The big con of this is that if you're not using cryptocurrency tax software and you trade at volume, then calculating your cost basis for every disposal manually can be a time consuming affair.
+The big con of this is that if you're not using cryptocurrency tax software and you trade at volume, then calculating your cost basis for every disposal manually can be a time-consuming affair.
 It is, however, the most accurate way to report your real capital gains and losses compared to other methods and will hold up best under scrutiny by tax authorities.

 The Loss Gain Utilization (LGUT) cost basis method means you use the cost basis that would result in the largest loss first.
 You can't use the same cost basis over and over again, so you’ll work through your available cost basis options from the largest loss to the smallest.
 Short-term losses are prioritized over long-term losses.

 By using the LGUT cost basis method, you'll end up with the lowest Capital Gains Tax bill possible that year, so the benefits are obvious.
-However, many tax offices don't allow the LGUT cost basis method and even many of the tax offices that do allow it haven't yet clarified whether LGUT cost basis may be used when calculating crypto capital gains taxes.
+However, many tax offices don't allow the LGUT cost basis method, and even many of the tax offices that do allow it haven't yet clarified whether LGUT cost basis may be used when calculating crypto capital gains taxes.
 So if you want to use the LGUT method, you should speak with an accountant for advice beforehand.